ModDota/moddota.github.io/_articles/panorama/keybindings.md

 ## Introduction

-With the recent update (20th of july) valve added support for custom keybindings.
+With the recent update (20th of July) Valve added support for custom keybindings.
 That is, you can bind keys to fire a custom command.

 The technique used is derived from rpg_example.